EJQuezada/simple-js-app/README.md

 # Pokedex: a simple-js-app

-# Objective:
+## Objective:
-  Building a Pokedex web application using HTML, CSS, and JavaScript code that loads data from an external API/URL to allow viewing data points in detail.
+  Building a Pokedex web application using **HTML**, **CSS**, and **JavaScript** code that loads data from an external API/URL to allow viewing data points in detail.

-  The Pokedex application displays a sampling list of 150 Pokemons showing their image, name, height, abilities and types.
+  The Pokedex application displays a sampling list of 150 Pokemons with their image, name, height, abilities and types.

   On user action (by clicking on an item), the user is able view details for that item via pop-up window.